HalfasleepDev/DriveCore/D-14/Client-Side/ui-prototypes/README.md

 ### Drive Page
 <details>

-<summary>Home Page</summary>
+<summary>Infotainment GUI</summary>

 #### Features
 - 'P' 'R' 'N' 'D' Visualization
 - Alert-Info Widget
-- Throttle, Steering, Brake, and Neutral Visalization
+- Throttle, Steering, Brake, and Neutral Visualization

 #### How will this be applied?
 - Widgets will be moved and oriented where the `Keybindings` are.